micro-community/development/docs/pages/tutorials/getting-started.markdown

 ## Config

+Note: this is a quick overview of config.
+For a more in depth look, please refer to the [config tutorial](https://m3o.dev/tutorials/config).

 Configuration and secrets is an essential part of any production system - let's see how the Micro config works.

 ### CLI